ZJU-FAST-Lab/CMPCC/README.md

 - **src/simualtion**: a lightweight simulator for quadrotors
 - **src/utils**: some functional codes and plugins
 - **osqp**: a copy of [OSQP](https://osqp.org/) source code for solving qp problem.
+- **key2joy.py**: a user-interface tool based on pygame for setting disturbance

 ## 1. Prerequisites
 Our software is developed and tested in Ubuntu 18.04, ROS Melodic.
 Other version may require minor modification.